- If you don't want clutter on your system, learn how to easily remove users' accounts in Windows 11.

-Moreover, our guide will show you exactly how you can remove a user in Windows 11.
-Just take a closer look below.
+Our guide will show you exactly how you can remove a local user or a Microsoft account in Windows 11 with just a few steps.

-What is a local user account and why do you need them?
+What is a local user account and why do you need it?

 A local user account is practically another instance of the operating system with its own settings, software, and, most of all, different management rights.

-In other words, as an administrator of the system, you can create different local accounts for different users and at the same time, limit their rights to manage some resources.
+In other words, as an administrator of the system, you can create different local accounts for multiple users and at the same time, limit their rights to manage some resources.

 For instance, you can block their right to install apps or set some rules.
 This is particularly important when you set up a local account for your children or family.